H-1B Specialty Worker Visas

 The H-1B is valid for the period of employment indicated on the Labor Condition Application.
 A foreign worker can be in H-1B status for a maximum continuous period of six years.
 After the H-1B expires, the foreign worker must remain outside the US for one year before another H-1B petition can be approved.
 Current laws annually limit the number of foreign workers who may be issued a visa or otherwise be provided H-1B status to 65,000 and 20,000 for those holding masters’ or higher degrees from a US university.
 Because demand for the H-1B visa usually exceeds supply, USCIS limits the submission period (usually during the first week of April) and conducts an annual lottery to select eligible petitions for H-1B processing.

 What are some problems, issues, and USCIS/Consular questions which arise when submitting an H-1B Petition and Visa Application?

-White and Associates has more than twenty years of experience in preparing H-1B petitions and representing H-1B applicants at US consulates abroad.
+White and Associates has more than twenty-five years of experience in preparing H-1B petitions and representing H-1B applicants at US consulates abroad.
 Below we list some of the H-1B problem issues we have seen: